FREQUENTLY ASKED QUESTIONS

 A: Natural minerals in the water build up on the walls of the pipe over years.
-This sediment of minerals can be disturbed in the water main due to higher flows such as main breaks, opening fire hydrants, or flow direction change.
+These sediment can be disturbed in the water main due to higher flows such as main breaks, opening fire hydrants, or flow direction change.

 Q: Is discolored water dangerous?

 A: No, there is no health threat even though it is not very appealing to drink.

 Q: What do I do when I get discolored water?